NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-01-Changes in the New World Translation.md

 ## Biased translation

 Strangely enough this is the only place in the NWT where they use the word "active force".
-Since the Watchtower teaches that the Holy Spirit is not a percon but a firce like electricity ir gravity, they have to insert this *somewhere*.
+Since the Watchtower teaches that the Holy Spirit is not a person but a force like electricity or gravity, they have to insert this *somewhere*.
 But this is the only place.
 Perhaps they worried that if they did it consistently it would start sounding like Star Wars fan fiction.

 The hebrew phrase "*Ruach Elohim*" should be translated "God's spirit".
 A *ruach* literally means breath or wind, but also spirit, i.e. something invisible, but that you can feel the effects of.
 But in every case where *Ruach* refers to things in the supernatural it refers to a living being, such as angels, demons, or the spirit of man.
 The only times it is referred to as an impersonal force is when it is a natural phenomena such as wind.
 How come that God's Holy Spirit is the only supernatural *Ruach* that is not a spirit being, but rather compared to a natural phenomena like electricity?
 Even though natural phenomena makes no sense in a supernatural realm?
 This is the kind of nonsense you get when you deny the personhood of the Holy Spirit.